 Belonging to the Land

 Moments of solitary stillness in a wild and natural place have a way of making me feel more whole - of belonging to something bigger, rather than that something belonging to me.
-This is a feeling I remember first noticing when I was a kid growing up on the farm in Saskatchewan, which is maybe why these moments always feel like coming home to me.
+This is a feeling I remember first noticing when I was a child growing up on a grain farm in Saskatchewan, which is maybe why these moments always feel like coming home to me.
+The prairie is a particularly inspirational landscape for me, as reflected in this series.